fryon123/lostia/README.md

+> This is a project for the DSC Loyola Hackathon
 # LOSTIA

 An SOS Call app which will send your current location to your selected persons with just one click.
 It uses sms as an alternative to internet to have a cheap and easy way of communication.